Luffier/ladderr/README.md

 Current version: [v0.6](#Recent-changes)

-💥 You will need to re-install the latest [`ladderr.reg`](https://github.com/Luffier/ladderr/blob/master/windows/ladderr.reg) if you had a version prior to v0.5.4 💥

 ⚠️ The script is enabled on all pages by default.
 See [section below](#security-concerns) if you want to change this ⚠️

 ⚠️ There's a bug in Windows 11 that keeps explorer.exe processes open even after closing their respective window, if you never restart your machine you may be filling your RAM inadvertently.
 This issue was fixed in the 24H2 update (see [related issue](https://github.com/Luffier/ladderr/issues/17)) ⚠️